 New Hampshire Construction Worker Injury Lawyer

-Fighting For Construction Workers Throughout New Hampshire
+Fighting For Injured Construction Workers Throughout New Hampshire

 If you work in the construction industry, then you already know how dangerous day-to-day work can be.
 You might also know that if you are employed by a construction company or firm, then you should have workers’ compensation coverage provided by that employer under New Hampshire state law.
 The trouble can begin when you try to file a claim, though, and your employer or their insurer does not want to take it seriously.